jenstornell/install-vue3-yarn-tailwind/README.md

 <details>
   <summary><strong>Vuex</strong></summary>

+### Vuex

 1. Start the terminal.
    1. Go to your store folder like `cd projects/my-project` if you are not there already.
    1. Add a new folder with `mkdir store` to add a location for your store.
 1. Start your code editor.
    1. Add a new file `index.js` and place it in your `store` folder.

 EJ KLAR!!!